WordPress Files and Directory Structure

 What is WordPress?

 WordPress is a web content management system.
-It is used to create websites and add data into it.
-Using a CMS like WordPress enables people who are not technically savvy to perform operations easily with the help of a user friendly interface.
+It is used to create websites and add data to it.
+Using a CMS like WordPress enables people who are not technically savvy to perform operations easily with the help of a user-friendly interface.

 What is Directory Structure?